Gunman opens fire on NYC subway; at least 10 shot

 A sea of emergency lights was visible from at least a dozen blocks away, where a police cordon was set up.

-New York City has faced a spate a shootings and high-profile incidents in recent months, including on the city's subways.
+New York City has faced a spate of shootings and high-profile incidents in recent months, including on the city's subways.
 One of the most shocking was in January when a woman was pushed to her death in front of a train by a stranger.

 Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
 It wasn't immediately clear whether officers had already been inside the station when the shootings occurred.